 Summary

-Build a sustainable service which allows you to change direction in future.
+Build a sustainable service that allows you to change direction in the future.

-Detailed guidance of how to meet this standard can be found in DfE Architecture guidance (opens in new tab) and DfE Technical Guidance (opens in new tab).
+Detailed guidance of how to meet this standard can be found in the DfE Architecture Guidance and DfE Technical Guidance.

 Why it's important

 When you make a decision about tools, look across DfE to see what's currently being used.
-Align with tools (opens in new tab) being used across other DDaT communities as much as possible.
+Align with tools being used across other DDT communities as much as possible.

 How to meet this standard in every phase

 You'll be assessed on what you've done to meet this standard at service assessments.
-However, even if the service you are working on is not being assessed, it's good practice to consider how you'll meet this standard point.
+However, even if the service you're working on is not being assessed, it's good practice to consider how you'll meet this standard point.

 Things to consider: